 MCMS has a complete staff and is organized by grade level.
 MCMS holds monthly faculty meetings.
-The Culture and Climate committee holds various activities for staff including potluck luncheons, popcorn Fridays, birthday shoutouts and celebrations, breakfast, games in the gym after school, holiday parties, gift exchanges, and secret pals.
+The Culture and Climate committee holds various activities for staff including luncheons, popcorn Fridays, birthday shoutouts and celebrations, breakfast, games in the gym after school, holiday parties, gift exchanges, and secret pals.
 MCMS has low turnover averaging 5-8 new staff members each year.
+However, it has fluctuated within the past two years with the loss of mentor and master teachers leaving to pursue promotions.

 MCMS counselors provide support for the well-rounded student.
-Counselors and school nurse will attend professional development to build their capacity to support various student types such as defiant, strong-willed, unmotivated, and easygoing students.
-MCMS librarian will support the campus literacy initiative by attending professional development designed for connecting to innovate, inspire, and impact student literacy on campus and in extended learning environments.
-Additionally, we will use a variety of books, simulations, supplies and materials to support the well rounded student that will impact student literacy on campus and in extended learning environments.
+Counselors and school nurse attend professional development to build their capacity to support various student types such as defiant, strong-willed, unmotivated, emotional disturbed, and students that struggle with mental health.
+MCMS librarian support the campus literacy initiative by attending professional development designed to innovate, inspire, and impact student literacy on campus as well as in extended learning environments.
+Additionally, we use a variety of books, simulations, supplies and materials to support the well rounded student that has an impact on student literacy.

-Systems to Build Capacity: Dedicated PLC time, targeted interventions, advisory, regular review of data, REN 360, CFAs, DLA, monthly PD opportunities, various committee meetings
+Systems to Build Capacity: Dedicated PLC time, targeted interventions, advisory, regular review of data, REN 360, CFAs, DLA, monthly PD opportunities, and various committee meetings.

-TAPP Mentors: Experience teachers who are interested in mentoring and have data that supports qualifications can be assigned and/or volunteer to serve as a notice teachers.
-Experienced teacher then go on to attend trainings at the district level to provided outlined support for mentoring new teachers.
-New teachers are strategically assigned to the mentor, and support meetings are scheduled throughout the school year.
+TAPP Mentors: Experienced teachers who are interested in mentoring and have data that supports qualifications are assigned to serve as novice teachers.
+New teachers are strategically assigned a mentor, and attend scheduled meetings throughout the school year.
+Professional Development is provided at the district level that outlines the support for mentoring new teachers.

-Communication: At MCMS, we have monthly newsletters that go out to school community.
-There are also monthly opportunities to check in with Principal Hamilton.
-Our Parent Educator is also instrumental in communicating events and needed services for parents and community members, especially with our Spanish-speaking families.
+Communication: At MCMS, we have various ways to communicate to parents that include but not limited to newsletters, Skyward, Blackboard, flyers, school website, and marquee that are available to the community.
+There are also monthly opportunities to engage with the campus through Donuts with Dads, Muffins with Moms, and Virtual Chats with Ms. Hamilton.
+Our Parent Educator and PTO are also instrumental in communicating events and needed services for parents, staff, and community.